 If you aren’t sure, videotape yourself using an app on your phone.
 Would you hire yourself?

-Companies like to extend offers to candidates who are likely to accept because “dangling” employment offers extend the recruiting process.
+Companies extend offers to candidates they feel are likely to accept because “dangling” employment offers extend their recruiting process.
 Want the job?
 Show the company the love and proactively tell the company you would accept an offer of employment from them.